pit-ray/win-vind/v3/faq/index.md

     },
 ```

-And, you can refer to the keywords in <a href="https://pit-ray.github.io/win-vind/cheat_sheet/keyword_lists/">Cheat Sheet/Keyword List</a>
+And, you can refer to the keywords in <a href="https://pit-ray.github.io/win-vind/cheat_sheet/keyword_lists/">Old Cheet Sheet/Keyword List</a>

 link: <a href="https://github.com/pit-ray/win-vind/issues/15">GitHub Issues #15</a>